The Breast and Cervical Cancer Project (BCCP)

 - The Southeast Region includes Belmont and Coshocton Counties.
 The Southeast Region is overseen by the Noble County Health Department.
 Please call 1-844-430-BCCP (2227) and select Option 4.

 Click here for a detailed map of REAs.

 Expanded Eligibility Coverage for Ohio’s Breast and Cervical Cancer Program

 Due to state level mandates, Ohio’s BCCP is currently not open to women whose insurance coverage is inadequate.
 The four Ohio Affiliates of Susan G. Komen are working with state advocates and like-minded organizations to modernize BCCP eligibility to meet the needs present in the current healthcare system.
 This legislation expands coverage to include underinsured women, women between the ages of 40-64, women under the age of 40 with a physician noted abnormality, and women with incomes 2.5 times (250%) less than the Federal Poverty level.
-SB 313 provides Ohio the opportunity to adjust an already cost-effective program that can save the state in healthcare costs and meet the current, real-time needs of even more Ohioans.
+This legislation provides Ohio the opportunity to adjust an already cost-effective program that can save the state in healthcare costs and meet the current, real-time needs of even more Ohioans.
 The expanded eligibility criteria will take effect in November 2019.

 Organizational support for this amendment includes: The American Cancer Society Cancer Action Network (ACS-CAN), OhioHealth, Mount Carmel, Southern Ohio Medical Center, and many more.
 Please email Gina Chicotel at firstname.lastname@example.org to add your organization to the list!